14 Feb, 2026

 14 February 2026 | Faculty of Law, “Alexandru Ioan Cuza” University of Iași, Romania

-The 9th edition of the International Conference “Legal Perspectives on the Internet” — organized in partnership with the University of Poitiers, Faculty of Law — brings together scholars, practitioners, policymakers, and technologists to engage in a critical discussion on the theme “Governing the Ungovernable?”
+The 9th edition of the International Conference “Legal Perspectives on the Internet” — organized in partnership with the University of Poitiers, Faculty of Law and as an EC2U academic event — brings together scholars, practitioners, policymakers, and technologists to engage in a critical discussion on the theme “Governing the Ungovernable?”

 In an era of borderless platforms, autonomous systems, and accelerating technological change, traditional legal frameworks are being stretched to their limits.